-The Life Sciences Learning Community is always one of our largest and most sought after communities, filling multiple floors in Reinert Hall.
+The Life Sciences Learning Community is always one of Saint Louis University's largest and most sought-after communities, filling multiple floors in Reinert Hall.

-The Life Sciences Learning Community gives you the opportunity to live and study with others who share your major.
-The community will help you to develop and explore interests within the medical sciences, public health, sustainability and technology in science.
+SLU's Life Sciences Learning Community gives you the opportunity to live and study with others who share your major.
+The community will help you to develop and explore interests in the medical sciences, public health, sustainability and technology in science.
 One of the main goals of this community is to provide the optimal environment for studying, learning and building community with other science and pre-medical students.

 This community is open to all students, but is especially recommended for those majoring in biology, chemistry, pre-medical studies or environmental science.

 All learning community students will be placed into the associated life sciences courses by the learning community academic coordinator.